Centre for Travel Writing Studies (CTWS)

-We define travel writing broadly, although with the understanding that it relates to real journeys undertaken by the authors themselves, and we encourage multi and cross-disciplinary approaches to it.
+We define travel writing broadly, although with the understanding that it relates to real journeys undertaken by the authors themselves, and we encourage multi and cross-disciplinary approaches to it, including comparison with fictional journeys.
 The Centre, which has strong international links, arranges talks and readings by visiting speakers and organises seminars and conferences.
-The Centre welcomes applications from students wishing to work on travel at master's or doctoral level.
+The Centre welcomes applications from students wishing to undertake critical or creative-based work on travel at master's or doctoral level.

 Further information about the Centre and its activities can be found on the CTWS website.